Andréa Cardoso Araujo

 Thesis: Communities of hummingbirds and ornithophilous species at Maracaju plateau, Mato Grosso do Sul.
 Concluded: March 2011

-Current position: Technician at Universidade Federal de Mato Grosso do Sul
+Current position: Administrative Coordinator - INBIO, Federal University of Mato Grosso do Sul

 Fabiane Fileto Dias